Standout South African Gin Brands – Locally Crafted & Distilled

 Victoria’s Stag Gin

-Made by Van Loveren, most famous for their wines, this strawberry infused gin gets its sweet flavour by infusing handpicked and air-dried strawberries with juniper berries, cassia bark, angelica root, orange peel and coriander seed.
+Made by Van Loveren (most famous for their wines), this strawberry infused gin gets its sweet flavour by infusing hand-picked and air-dried strawberries with juniper berries, cassia bark, angelica root, orange peel and coriander seed.

 Wilderer Fynbos Gin

 Having been distilling grappa since 1995, the Wilderer Distillery team knows what they’re doing.
 Having accrued over 70 international medals and awards, Wilderer has become synonymous with quality, artistry and integrity.
 Produced in harmony with nature, the purest wine spirit, water from the Franschhoek mountains and unique Fynbos botanicals make this Cape Gin a true South African speciality.
 Wilderer Fynbos Gin boasts a very well balanced assortment of herbs, spices and zest on the nose.
 On the palate, it reveals juniper berries and typical Cape Fynbos in stunning depth and complexity.
 To be sipped neat, mixed with quality soda or tonic water.
+Fresh and floral, their Rose Water Gin contains cinnamon, cardamom and Turkish delight notes.

-Wild Rose Fynbos Gin
+Wild Rose Distillery Gin

 jorgensens.co.za | Facebook | Instagram

-Wixworth Gin
+Wixworth

 Woodstock Gin Co.

 Want to know more about gin?
 Check out everything you need to know about gin.
-Also, check out our local craft tonic water brands in South Africa.

 Are you a local gin brand?
 Get in touch to be featured on this list.